Abstract Submission and Guidelines

 - Abstracts must be submitted online via the website only.

 ABSTRACTS SUBMITTED BY EMAIL WILL NOT BE ACCEPTED.

-- Presentation Type: Abstracts may be submitted for oral, e-Poster or e-Poster Discussion.
-Late breaking submission will be submitted ONLY for e-Poster.
+- Presentation Type: Abstracts may be submitted for oral or e-Poster.

 The Scientific Committee will determine whether the abstract will be accepted for presentation, with consideration given to the author’s preference.